Simplicity in food is often overlooked and the clean flavours in this simple poached salmon recipe are heavenly!

 There is nowhere to hide inferior ingredients, so make sure your salmon fillet is top notch and your wine really tasty!

-Here it is sliced paper-thin to serve as a base, then we remove the seeds and dice to add to the millet.
+Here it is sliced paper-thin to serve as a base.

 For the Fish:

 - 1 Stick Celery

 - 8 Black Peppercorns

 - Salt to taste